KTleft93/Java-Data-Structure-Implementation/README.md

 # Java-Data-Structure-Implementation
-This repository contains full implementations and some testing of commonly used data structures
+This repository contains implementations of commonly used data structures